gbv/beaconspec/beacon.md

      TARGET      =  BEACONVALUE

-## BEACON XML format
+## Beacon XML files

-A BEACON XML file is a valid XML file conforming to the following schema.
+A Beacon XML file is a valid XML file conforming to the following schema.
 The file SHOULD be encoded in UTF-8 [](#RFC3629).
 The file MUST:

   * Begin with an opening `<beacon>` tag and end with a closing `</beacon>` tag.